veithly/spoon-core/README.md

 ### Event Listening and Callbacks

-SpoonAI provides a powerful event system that supports registering callbacks at different stages of agent execution:
+SDCF provides a powerful event system that supports registering callbacks at different stages of agent execution:

 ```python
 from spoon_ai.callbacks import register_callback